69d9/DorkURL/README.md

 # DorkURL

 DorkURL is a simple tool that uses the **DuckDuckGo** search engine to find website links based on a custom **Dork** query.
-It allows the user to specify a country code or choose one randomly to target specific domains (e.g., `.il`, `.sa`).
+It allows the user to specify a country code or choose one randomly to target specific domains (e.g., `.il`, `.sa` , OR ?).
 The tool is designed for penetration testers, security researchers, and those looking to gather targeted links for security analysis.

 ## Features
 - Search using custom **Dork** queries.